NAAQA: A Neural Architecture for Acoustic Question Answering: Results and Discussion

-In order to compare our results to those of \citeauthor{Fayek2019}~\cite{Fayek2019}, we evaluated our models on a version of the DAQA data set.
-As mentioned in Section \ref{data:reproducing_daqa}, we were not able to reproduce the original DAQA dataset which mean that the results presented in this section are not fully comparable with \cite{Fayek2019}.
-We report results for different configurations of NAAQA on our modified \DAQAp in Table \ref{tab:q_type:daqa}.
+To compare our results to those of \citeauthor{Fayek2019}~\cite{Fayek2019}, we evaluated our models on a version of the DAQA data set.
+As mentioned in Section \ref{data:reproducing_daqa}, we were not able to reproduce the original DAQA dataset which means that results presented in this section are not fully comparable with \cite{Fayek2019}.
+Results for different configurations of NAAQA tested on our modified \DAQAp are reported in Table \ref{tab:q_type:daqa}.